-The regulation, planning, financing, guidance, monitoring, evaluation, auditing and inspection of the NHS and the regulation, inspection and supervision of the healthcare activities and services rendered by private concerns and respective healthcare professionals is carried out by the State Secretariat of the Ministry of Health, whose respective services and bodies are under its direct and indirect administration.
+The regulation, planning, financing, guidance, monitoring, evaluation, auditing and inspection of the NHS and the regulation, inspection and supervision of the healthcare activities and services rendered by private concerns and respective healthcare professionals is carried out by the Ministry of Health, whose respective services and bodies are under its direct and indirect administration.

-Each of the Autonomous Regions of Madeira and Azores have specific healthcare regional systems and services frameworks, in accordance with specific regional legislation on organisation and operation of healthcare services.
+Each of the Autonomous Regions of Madeira and Azores have specific healthcare regional systems and services frameworks, in accordance with specific regional legislation on the organisation and operation of healthcare services.

-The role of public and private sectors is the provision of primary, continued and hospital healthcare services in the areas of the prevention, diagnosis and treatment of diseases and continuous care.
+The role of public and private sectors is the provision of primary, continued and hospital healthcare services in the areas of the prevention, diagnosis and treatment of diseases, and continuous care.

-Kev legislation
+Key legislation

-Identify the key legislation governing the delivery of healthcare and establishing the regulatory framework.
+3 Identify the key legislation governing the delivery of healthcare and establishing the regulatory framework.

-The key Portuguese legislation governing the delivery of healthcare is:
+The key Portuguese legislation governing the delivery of healthcare is as follows:

-- Law No. 56/79 of 15 September 1979, as amended, establishing the NHS by means of which the state secures citizens the constitutional right to health protection through general and tending-towardsfree health services; - Law No. 48/90 of 24 August, as amended, the Health General Law, approves the legal bases on which the protection of health is to be executed; - Decree Law No. 11/93 of 15 January 1993, as amended, approving the NHS Statute; - Decree Law No. 124/2011 of 29 December 2011, as amended, the Ministry of Health Organic Law; and - Decree Law No. 126/2014, 22 August 2014, approving the Portuguese Healthcare Regulatory Authority Statute.
+- Law No. 95/2019 of 4 September 2019, the Health General Law, which approves the legal bases on which the protection of health is to be executed; - Law No. 56/79 of 15 September 1979, as amended, establishing the NHS by means of which the state secures citizens the constitutional right to health protection through general and tending-towards-free health services; - Decree Law No. 11/93 of 15 January 1993, as amended, approving the NHS Statute; - Decree Law No. 124/2011 of 29 December 2011, the Ministry of Health Organic Law, as amended; and - Decree Law No. 126/2014 of 22 August 2014, approving the Portuguese Healthcare Regulatory Authority Statute.

-Healthcare agencies
+Responsible agencies

-Which agencies are principally responsible for the enforcement of laws and rules applicable to the delivery of healthcare?
+4 Which agencies are principally responsible for the enforcement of laws and rules applicable to the delivery of healthcare?